BeeMou-Analyze/Capstone_Project/README.md

 ### Data Analysis
 ---
-Through the data analysis, I aim to provide insight into the sales performance of the client's business in 2014 and 2015, identify trends/patterns and make data-driven recommendations to help improve the top line of the business.
+Through the EDA, I aim to provide insight into the performance of the client's credit card business between 2004 and 2005, identify trends/patterns and make data-driven recommendations to help the board make data-informed decision on its next best course of action.

-From the data analysis below are the insights gathered:
+From the Power BI dashboard analysis made, below are the insights gathered:

-**1. Business Model;** The business operates in all six regions of the country and has the most markets and stores in the North-East (8 and 39 respectively) and the least in the North-Central (2 and 8 respectively) as depicted in *Chart I*.

-The business operates four lines of business (printer sale, copier sale, Parts, and Service Plan) across all its stores with the Service plan contributing the bust to revenue year-on-year (see *chart II*).
-The business operates on all days of the year but 94% of its sales are made during workdays as illustr
+**1. Business Model;**